aaps/MCmotions/README.md

 #ToDo:
 1
-* (first)making sure mctricky has block shapes in it
+* (first)making sure mctricky has block shapes in it (done)

 * (sixth)making a texture start

-* (third)some refactoring, makeing a chunk class or something
+* (third)some refactoring, makeing a chunk class or something (some cleaning up of lister instead)

-* (second)fixing the unknown blocks that are most likely a meta info offset problem
+* (second)fixing the unknown blocks that are most likely a meta info offset problem (nope double slabs have seamless bool, done)

 * (fifth)option not to remove all neighbor blocks for example in case of fences, or cobwebs